khangtrannn/nx-angular-trello/modules/shared/appwrite/README.md

-# app-config
+# appwrite

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test app-config` to execute the unit tests.
+Run `nx test appwrite` to execute the unit tests.